 Reframing: Seeing the World Through the Lens of Humor

 Some patients are more difficult than others.
 That's no secret - just ask any nurse!
-Humor provides a way to keep calm, cool and collected while managing difficult patients - and keeps the experience of caring for those difficult patients negatively impact the care you give your other patients.
+Humor provides a way to keep calm, cool, and collected while managing difficult patients - and keeps the experience of caring for those difficult patients negatively impacting the care you give your other patients.

-"As you can imagine, getting LOL to agree to being separated from her entourage was challenging, and she became less and less compliant as things went on.
-It would have been easy to get upset, but instead I just focused on the fact that she was going in the Hall of Fame.
-In our hospital, we all keep a little mental list of our most memorable patients, the ones who were truly unique because they were difficult, demanding, so over the top - maybe you know the type?
-When someone's talking about the guy who insists the doctor stole his teeth - which are always, always, always in his right shirt pocket; they haven't been in his mouth as far as we can tell since 1973!- we say, "Oh, him!
+"As you can imagine, getting LOL to agree to be separated from her entourage was challenging, and she became less and less compliant as things went on.
+It would have been easy to get upset, but instead, I just focused on the fact that she was going into the Hall of Fame.
+In our hospital, we all keep a little mental list of our most memorable patients, the ones who were truly unique because they were difficult, demanding, and over the top - maybe you know the type?
+When someone's talking about the guy who insists the doctor stole his teeth - which are always, always, always in his right shirt pocket; they haven't been in his mouth as far as we can tell since 1993!- we say, "Oh, him!
 He's in my Hall of Fame!"

 This Hall of Fame practice is what is known as a reframing technique.
 Taking a situation that's stressful, and choosing to view it from a more humorous perspective, is a valuable way to help you feel more in control.
 You're creating emotional distance between yourself and the difficult patient.
 You'll experience less of the physical symptoms of elevated stress.